abbaslab-va/AbbasCentral/README.md

         > times - a 1xN cell array of spike times, where N is the number of neurons
         > region - 1xN cell array of brain regions of the single units
-        > channel - 1xN double list of original channels on acquisition hardware lfp -
+        > channel - 1xN double list of original channels on acquisition hardware
-    waveforms - a 1xN cell array of average waveform shapes timestamps - a structure containing subfields:
+        > waveforms - a 1xN cell array of average waveform shapes timestamps - a structure containing subfields:
         > times - a 1xT double array of timestamp times, where T is the number of timestamps
         > codes - a 1xT double array of timestamp codes (i.e. 65529)